-Although there are early signs of recovery, expats who want to move to Barcelona should, however, be wary of an economy that remains fragile following the Spanish property crash and the global recession.
+Although there has been some recovery, expats who want to move to Barcelona should be wary of an economy that remains fragile following the Spanish property crash and the global recession.

 With a limited job market, the city lags behind the Spanish capital.
 Given its relative commercial success, there are more job opportunities in Madrid and the Castilian capital tends to attract more foreigners.

 Salaries in Barcelona are low by European standards while the cost of living continues to rise unabated.

 Accommodation, usually an expat’s most expensive responsibility, is more or less on par with other European cities, although the process of finding a home to rent is not nearly as competitive as in London or Amsterdam.